appdeepobhavedu/adb-website/src/pages/index.md

 - image: ''
   title: Code of Conduct
   description: The curriculum is designed in a manner that embeds the required code
     of conduct in our students.
-A professional in the field of medicine is the greatest service to mankind.
   cta:
     text: Learn More
     url: "/about"